FAIR-Data-EG/Action-Plan/README.md

 # About

-This repo is to facilitate a stakeholder consultation on the [FAIR Data Action Plan](https://doi.org/10.5281/zenodo.1285290) which the the [Horizon 2020 Commission Expert Group on Turning FAIR Data into Reality (E03464)](http://ec.europa.eu/transparency/regexpert/index.cfm?do=groupDetail.groupDetail&groupID=3464) has compiled to inform the European Commission and EOSC.
+This repo is to facilitate a stakeholder consultation on the [FAIR Data Action Plan](https://doi.org/10.5281/zenodo.1285290) which the [Horizon 2020 Commission Expert Group on Turning FAIR Data into Reality (E03464)](http://ec.europa.eu/transparency/regexpert/index.cfm?do=groupDetail.groupDetail&groupID=3464) has compiled to inform the European Commission and EOSC.

 A parallel stakeholder consultation is being run on the recommendations and Rules of Engagement proposed by the second [High Level Expert Group ‘European Open Science Cloud' (E03513)](http://ec.europa.eu/transparency/regexpert/index.cfm?do=groupDetail.groupDetail&groupID=3513).
 See the [EOSC Pilot website](https://eoscpilot.eu/open-consultation) for further details.

 # The FAIR Data Action Plan

 The FAIR Data Action Plan puts forward 34 recommendations, each with a series of actions assigned to multiple stakeholder groups.
-The stakeholder groups are: research communities, data services, data stewards, standards bodies, global coordination fora, policymakers, research funders, institutions and publishers.
+The stakeholder groups are: research communities, data services, data stewards, standards bodies, global coordination fora, policy makers, research funders, institutions and publishers.

-In addition each recommendation is associated with the main topic covered (typically the report chapter in which it emerged): policy, culture, technology, skills, metrics or costs.
-Some are closely aligned to two topics e.g. culture and technology.
+In addition, each recommendation is associated with the main topic covered (typically the report chapter in which it emerged): policy, culture, technology, skills, metrics or costs.
+Some are closely aligned to two topics, e.g. culture and technology.

 The [labels for topics and stakeholder groups](https://github.com/FAIR-Data-EG/Action-Plan/labels) may help you filter and find the most relevant content for you.